koushikgurijala/robotshop-v2/README.md

 Stub provides hard-coded answers to calls done during the test.
 It’s an object, in most cases, responding only to what was programmed in for test purposes, nothing else.
 We can say that stub overrides methods and returns needed for test values.
 The purpose of a stub is to prepare a specific state of your system under the test.

+Primarily, we use it wherever the test suite is uncomplicated, and having hard-coded values is not a problem.
+Additionally, both developers and testers use it.
+But we can not share it mainly for compatibility concerns occurring due to hard-coding of resources, deployment dependencies, and platforms.

+Let us take an example of a game under development with Play, Exit, Up, and Down Arrow buttons.
+When game development is in progress, we have to verify user interfaces (Play, Exit, Up, and Down arrows), we shall implement some dummy actions.
+For example, on clicking on the Play button, a dummy action shall take place.
+Additionally, we can do the implementations as shown below:

 ### 3.2 What is a Mock ?

 Mock is a part of your test that you have to set up with expectations.
 It’s an object pre-programmed with expectations about calls it’s expected to receive.
 The purpose of a mock is to make assertions about how the system will interact with the dependency.
 In other words, mock verify the interactions between objects.
 So, you don’t expect that mock return some value (like in the case of stub object), but to check that specific method was called.